typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 - `StrictPascalCase` - same as `strictCamelCase`, except the first character must be upper-case.
 - `snake_case` - standard snake_case format - all characters must be lower-case, and underscores are allowed.
 - `UPPER_CASE` - same as `snake_case`, except all characters must be upper-case.

+### `custom`

+The `custom` option defines a custom regex that the identifier must (or must not) match.
+This option allows you to have a bit more finer-grained control over identifiers, letting you ban (or force) certain patterns and substrings.
+Accepts an object with the following properties:

+- `regex` - accepts a regular expression (anything accepted into `new RegExp(filter)`).
+- `match` - true if the identifier _must_ match the `regex`, false if the identifier _must not_ match the `regex`.

 #### `leadingUnderscore` / `trailingUnderscore`